NFL Draft Odds and Props: Best Bets & Strategies for 2025

 Projected NFL team: Cleveland Browns (No. 2 overall pick)

-Early draft projections have the Browns going a few different directions with this pick, although Hunter seems to be the odds-on favorite by a relatively slight margin as of late February.
+Draft projects have had the Browns going a few different directions with this pick.
 Naturally, Cleveland could certainly use a quarterback as it heads into what could be the final stage of their disentangling from the albatross that is Deshaun Watson’s contract, and Shedeur Sanders would therefore address a big need.
-Carter could also see his already robust appeal increase in the Browns’ eyes if a dissatisfied Myles Garrett gets his trade request granted.

-Nevertheless, I envision Kevin Stefanski addressing the concerns under center with a free agent such as Sam Darnold, Cousins or Fields and instead pouncing on Hunter with his first pick.
+Even with Cleveland curiously only adding Kenny Pickett to its quarterback depth chart this offseason and trading away Dorian Thompson-Robinson in the same transaction, I still see Hunter as the pick.
 Opinions vary on where the two-way star will play at the NFL level and/or how frequently he’ll moonlight at whatever isn’t considered his primary position.
 There’s been more talk of Hunter being deployed mostly at corner, but the Browns could naturally have other ideas.

-I naturally expect Stefanski and his staff to push for extracting maximum value from the vast skill set of such a high pick.
-And, with competent quarterback play, Hunter could be a major addition to an offense that wouldn’t immediately put significant responsibility on his shoulders considering incumbents such as Jerry Jeudy, David Njoku, Cedric Tillman and other potential additions in free agency.
+I expect head coach Kevin Stefanski and his staff to push for extracting maximum value from the vast skill set of such a high pick.
+Given his skill set, Hunter could be a major addition to an offense that wouldn’t immediately put significant responsibility on his shoulders considering incumbents such as Jerry Jeudy, David Njoku and Cedric Tillman.

 Where to play: Travis Hunter No. 2 Overall Pick | Caesars